 Connecticut lawmakers are examining a bill that would shorten the amount of time it takes to conduct criminal background checks on hew hires.
 The current standard is about 30 days, which means that some teachers and support staff may be brought on board before the results of their criminal background check are completed.

-The issue, as reported in this article, is the lag time between state and federal background checks.
+The issue is the lag time between state and federal background checks.
 The bill is suggesting reducing this time to five business days.

 That got us thinking, though.
 What do most people really know about background check basics like: